Could you be an iron ore miner in Eskdale? Learn about their life and work, then decide for yourself.

 The Museum boasts a Community Exhibition Gallery which rotates displays every June and December.
 The current exhibition is: ‘Romans In Ravenglass’

-The gallery is available to local community groups and schools, and you never know what we’ll be exhibiting next!
+The gallery is available to local community groups and schools, and the next exhibition will be a multi-school ‘Celebration of West Cumbria’, to be installed by the pupils of Seascale School in early July.
+You never know what we’ll be exhibiting next!

 Display facilities in this gallery include: